sourdough-danish-pastries-recipe

 4. Roll, cut, and shape remaining dough in the same manner (wrap shaped pastries in plastic and refrigerate until ready to proof and bake if you don't have enough baking sheets or oven space to bake more than one pan at once).

-6. Meanwhile, make your egg wash and cheese filling.
+6. Meanwhile, prepare your egg wash and cheese filling.
 Beat egg and milk in a small bowl until well combined.
 Set aside.
 In a medium-sized bowl, beat softened cream cheese until smooth, then beat in remaining cheese filling ingredients until smooth.
 Set aside.
+(If making streusel, prepare now and chill *recipe can be found in blog post body.)
 Preheat oven to 425°F.

 7. After proofing, wet your fingers and press down the centers of the pastries again to make room for the filling.
 Gently brush the surface of the pastries with egg wash.